Chapter 33

 "[16] I am sending you out like sheep among wolves.
 Therefore be as shrewd as snakes and as innocent as doves.
 [17] "Be on your guard against men; they will hand you over to the local councils and flog you in their synagogues.
 [18] On my account you will be brought before governors and kings as witnesses to them and to the Gentiles.
 [19] But when they arrest you, do not worry about what to say or how to say it.
 At that time you will be given what to say, [20] for it will not be you speaking, but the Spirit of your Father speaking through you."

-Let us now return to the account of Stephen and the ruling council and notice the following verse,
+Returning to the account of Stephen and the ruling council let us notice the following verse,

 As a consequence of his speech, Stephen was convicted of blasphemy.
 He was then taken outside the city of Jerusalem and stoned to death.
 To see this let us read from,